miob-miob/blumeryc/tests/load/README.md

 # Load testing

-## Stack
+## All in cluster

-Vegeta load test tool https://github.com/tsenart/vegeta
+* downstream service deployed to cluster
+* each implemantion deployed to cluster
+* load testing tooling deployed and tests executed inside the cluster

-##
+## Results

 1 replica